Learning is an Adventure of Head + Heart + Hands

 What is learning?
 And how does it actually work in the brain?
 Let’s get to the basics.

-Mary Helen Immordino Yang is a pioneer in the neurological process of learning, with a focus on how social and emotional brain functions are implicated in the process.
-We’re conducting a collaborative interview with Dr. Immordino Yang — what’s a question you’d like to ask?
-We’ll collect a compelling compendium for part one of our interview later this month.
+Mary Helen Immordino Yang was a pioneer in the neurological process of learning, with a focus on how social and emotional brain functions are implicated in the process.
+We conducted a collaborative interview with Dr. Immordino Yang and she provided invaluable insights into how the brain learns best – and why.

 The EQ Neural Network